1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-Jameson sold fresh groceries and a few specialty teas and coffees he had arranged to import while travelling.
-His new store had some luck and success, being next door to Victoria's famous and well-established Scotch House, so much so that he brought in his sons to help with the family business.
-Within a few short years, his sons were running the store.
+Jameson sold fresh produce and a few specialty teas and coffees that he had previously arranged to import while travelling across the country.
+His new store experienced immediate success, being located next to Scotch House, to the extent that he brought his sons in to help.
+By the turn of the century, the next generation of Jamesons were running the family business.

 "1900::The Jameson Family of Vancouver Island"